semantic-flow/sflo/documentation/concept.node-config.md

 ### Initial Config Specification

 - When a node is initially created, if config-defaults-inheritance is turned on for its parent node, it will have its [[concept.mesh.resource.element.flow.config]] populated based on any parent [[concept.mesh.resource.element.node-config-defaults]] files present in the hierarchy.
-If there are none, its [[concept.mesh.resource.element.flow.snapshot.current]] will not be created.
+If there are none, its [[concept.mesh.resource.element.flow-snapshot.current]] will not be created.

 ### Calculating Node Config

-When the [[product.service]] starts, it calculates non-default config settings for every node.
+When the [[product.sflo-host]] starts, it calculates non-default config settings for every node.

 - determines the "default" settings for this service instance from [[product.service.config]]
 - if the node has a [[concept.mesh.resource.element.flow.config]] , the service will use any settings there that differ from its defaults